Invest in The Yogi Trademark Movie

 Your Profit

-The project is keeping costs down by using SAG’s Ultra-Low program (maximum budget $300,000), no and low cost shoot locations, and a retreat-model to support the many yogi extras (more details below).
+Our goal is to keep costs low by using SAG’s Ultra-Low program (maximum budget $300,000), no and low cost shoot locations, and a retreat-model to support the many yogi extras (more details below).
 In addition, as this is our first feature length film, we understand that our biggest asset at the end of this project is not money, but a great movie.
-Therefore, you make your investment back plus a 20% profit before the filmmakers even think about making their money back.
+Therefore, you make your investment back plus a 25% profit before the filmmakers even think about making their money back.

 Our primary viewer-market is Americans (and select foreign viewers) with a strong interest in yoga and mindfulness, many of whom identify with female-focussed narratives.
 There are 37 million yoga practitioners in the US alone who've yet to see a good movie representing their passion - let alone one with a comedic twist and reputable actors.
-If we capture just .00091% of the yogi viewer market with The Yogi Trademark, you will make your money back PLUS a 20% profit.
+If we capture just .00091% of the yogi viewer market with The Yogi Trademark, you will make your money back PLUS a 25% profit.
 If we can snag 5% of yogis, we'll split over $4 million in profit.
-These projections cannot be guaranteed.

 $300,000 may seem like a lot of money, but the overwhelming majority of films you see cost way more than this.
 You can find many film budget's on wikipedia.
 Try it.
 Think of a film that you think was cheap to make, the budget will likely be over $2 million.
-So how can we do ours so cheap?
+So how will we do it?

 The Screenplay and Directors Are Free

 All the money you invest in the film is going up on the screen.
-Our production company, Potluck Productions, has spent years on bread and butter projects while doing comprehensive pre-production on this film.
-We're donating our script, directing, and producing services to you, the Yogi Movie LLC.
+Our production company, Potluck Productions, has spent years doing comprehensive research for this film.
+We're donating the script, and not getting paid to direct the film.

-To reduce costs and inspire collaborative creative work, we will simultaneously co-host a five day yoga retreat as part of our 18 day shoot.
-The retreat will be run and operated by a third party - supplying us with talented yogis to serve as extras at no cost to the production.
-In return for being extras, the students will receive this all-inclusive yoga retreat experience and share ownership of the film with the production team (not from the investors share).
+To reduce costs and inspire collaborative creative work, we will simultaneously co-host two five day yoga retreats as part of our 21 day shoot.
+The retreats will supply us with talented yogis to serve as extras at no cost to the production.
+In return for being volunteer extras, the students will receive this all-inclusive yoga retreat experience.
 These yogis will also serve as valuable film promoters for self-distribution.

 Who We Are